 b) The trend fails and the support or resistance holds and is too strong to break.

 c) The trend stalls and price enters into a consolidation zone in front of the S&R. The zone could stretch itself and become a bigger zone, but eventually, a breakout to one side or another will occur.
-You can also read about Trader Profile Quiz.
+You can also take our Trader Profile Quiz.

 Let’s analyze both trends and S&R before moving on….

 WHY ARE TRENDS IMPORTANT?

-No matter whether you trade ranges, reversal or trend continuations, you still need to have a measurement how to identify the correct environment.
+No matter whether you trade ranges, reversal or trend continuations, you still need to have a measurement of how to identify the correct environment.
 That way you know when to trade the matching strategy.

 In our trading room, we trade only with the trend and we use to support and resistance as a filter (the next paragraph will explain why).
 In general, trends are profitable pieces of price movement but they occur less often and Forex traders need to know when to trade them and when to be cautious because consolidation zones can eat up a lot of that profitability during trends.

 WHY IS SUPPORT AND RESISTANCE IMPORTANT?

-A support and resistance are important in all types of markets (reversal, trend, range).
-An important Support and Resistance level is very important for the market because it creates a level which a part of the market has identified and is monitoring.
+Support and resistance are important in all types of markets (reversal, trend, range).
+An important Support and Resistance level is very important for the market because it creates a level that a part of the market has identified and is monitoring.